 To find out about a team or sporting event, our twitter feed is regualrly updated and often includes photos and live updates where possible.

 At Hagley Primary School we value the importance of our children’s physical, social and health education.
-PSHE is taught at the beginning of each half term, alonside British Values, following the 'Jigsaw' scheme of work.
+Our PSHE curriculum has been created and designed using the knowledge of our children and drawing on support from the PSHE Associations curriculum builder.
 We aim to support each child’s spiritual, moral, social and cultural development (SMSC) throughout the teaching of our curriculum.
 Within the rapidly changing world in which we live, it is vital that these areas are explored in a safe and supportive environment.
 Personal, Social and Health Education (PSHE) and Citizenship enables our children to become healthy, independent and responsible members of society.
 Our pupils are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community.
 They learn how society is organised and governed and experience the process of democracy in school through the school council.
 We provide opportunities for them to learn about rights and responsibilities and appreciate what it means to be a positive member of a diverse society.

 Please click here for the PSHE Policy.